-The farm borders the Quantock Hills, there’s a couple of car parks within a 10-15 min drive to allow your to explore some of this Area of Outstanding Natural Beauty.
-We’d really recommend you try and include a trip there, even if it’s only a quick stop – the views are amazing – Emma or Mark can show you the easiest places to reach – there’s OS maps available in the Barn to borrow.
+The farm borders the Quantock Hills, a couple of car parks are within a 10-15 min drive to allow your to explore some of this Area of Outstanding Natural Beauty.
+We’d really recommend you try and include a trip there, even if it’s only a quick stop – the views are amazing – we recommend Cothelstone Hill, in easy reach by car:

 Hestercombe Gardens are a short walk away across the fields from the yurt site, and offer an amazing collection of three gardens spanning three centuries of garden history and design.
 Read some more about the gardens here.
 Read about our recent visit here

 Fyne Court is a nature reserve leased by the Somerset Wildlife Trust and is the headquarters for the Quantock Hills Area of Outstanding Natural Beauty.
 It’s ideal for walks and discovering a wide variety of habitats, and children love exploring the place!
 Only a couple of miles from the yurts, with free entry.
 Visit the website for more information.
 Read about our recent visit here

 West Somerset Railway is a country branch line of the old Great Western Railway offering a nostalgic ride back in time around the gentle, rolling Quantock hills to the North Somerset Coast.
 The childrens events timetable is here.
 Read more about our trip on the West Somerset Railway.

 Geocaching is a real-world, outdoor treasure hunting game using GPS-enabled devices.
 Participants navigate to a specific set of GPS coordinates and then attempt to find the geocache (container) hidden at that location.
 You can download an app for your iphone (often free for a limited number of geocache searches) and there are a number to explore in the vicinity of the Yurts: Geocaching locations near the yurts.